“In a few days, we will have all the money we need, and she will be one last problem for us to worry about.”

 "You'll kill her."
 My stepmother's voice sounded like it was coming from a very far away place.
 "Harland...
-Sweetie, remember… That pretty face and voice of hers are her biggest assets.
-We don't want to ruin things, do we?"
+Sweetie, remember… That pretty face and voice of hers is her biggest asset.
+We don’t want to ruin things, do we?”

 My stepmother Isis.
 I used to be happy that my father found someone after my mother died, and she seemed to make him happy.
 I used to wish I could make her happy, too.
 I had naively hoped that, one day, things might get better between us.

 “She obviously isn’t working hard enough!
 This money is nothing!
 Pennies compared to what I was expecting.
 Why did the moon goddess give her such a talent to begin with?”
 My father roared.

 I leaned against the wall and cowered on the floor, looking at my father in fear, afraid he would raise his hand to strike again.

 “Well, sweetie,” Isis stopped my father, “she obviously is more of a disappointment than we expected.
 No matter.
 You already spoke to Talon this morning.
 You know what the plan is for her.
 In a few days, we’ll have all our financial issues sorted and she’ll be one less problem for us to worry about.”

 My father’s drunk expression turned from anger to amusement.
 There was something sinister lurking in his eyes, giving me goosebumps.

 “You seem confused, daughter.”
 My stepmother looked back at me with a subtle smile.
 “Do tell her, Harland.
 I bet she will be excited about the news.
 I know I am.”

 Isis’s grin had me terrified.
 If she was happy at this moment… it wasn’t for a good reason.